Twentieth Century

 Agricultural activities

-By 1911 the population of the district was recorded at 1,001.
-A record drought in 1914 saw wheat production fall by 75% and sheep numbers fell.
-World War 1 had commenced and between 1914 and 1918 the loss of manpower significantly affected local production.
+By 1911, the population of the district was recorded at 1,001.
+A record drought in 1914 saw wheat production fall by 75% and sheep numbers fall similarly.
+World War I had begun, and between 1914 and 1918 the loss of manpower significantly affected local production.

 Further accounts from the era: